marcydoty/Recursos-NFE-em-Python/README.md

 pip install -r requirements.txt
 ```

-License GPLv3
+License LGPLv2.1
 -------

 > Webservice interface to [NFE](http://www.nfe.fazenda.gov.br) in Python.
 > Copyright (C) 2011-2014  Marcilene Ribeiro <mrasistemas@gmail.com>
 >
 > This program is free software: you can redistribute it and/or modify
-> it under the terms of the GNU General Public License as published by
+> it under the terms of the GNU Lesser General Public License as published by
-> the Free Software Foundation, either version 3 of the License, or
+> the Free Software Foundation, either version 2.1 of the License, or
 > (at your option) any later version.
 >
 > This program is distributed in the hope that it will be useful,